dusk-network/docs-public/src/content/docs/learn/zero-knowledge/plonk.md

 - If the PLONK IOP is combined with a PCS that does not require a trusted setup, then the final SNARK doesn’t have a trusted setup.
 - If the PLONK IOP is combined with a PCS that does require a trusted setup, then the final SNARK will need a trusted setup.

+The first Rust implementation of PLONK was built by Dusk, and can be found <a href="https://github.com/dusk-network/plonk" target="_blank" >here</a>.

 ## Arithmetization
 To efficiently construct proofs, the computation to be proven needs to be transformed into polynomials via an arithmetization.
 This implies encoding the entire execution trace of the circuit into a table that lists the inputs and output of every gate.